awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-scaling-target-tracking.md

 In a target tracking scaling policy, you can use predefined or customized metrics\.

 The following predefined metrics are available:
 + `ASGAverageCPUUtilization`—Average CPU utilization of the Auto Scaling group\.
 + `ASGAverageNetworkIn`—Average number of bytes received on all network interfaces by the Auto Scaling group\.
 + `ASGAverageNetworkOut`—Average number of bytes sent out on all network interfaces by the Auto Scaling group\.
-+ `ALBRequestCountPerTarget`—Number of requests completed per target in an Application Load Balancer target group\.
++ `ALBRequestCountPerTarget`—Average Application Load Balancer request count per target for your Auto Scaling group\.

 You can choose other available Amazon CloudWatch metrics or your own metrics in CloudWatch by specifying a customized metric\.
 You must use the AWS CLI or an SDK to create a target tracking policy with a customized metric\.